syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 ### Exclude caption label and numbers

-The following code example shows how to add a table of figures by exclude the caption's label and number in Word document using IncludeCaptionLabelsAndNumbers API.
+The following code example illustrates how to add a table of figures by exclude the caption's label and number in Word document using IncludeCaptionLabelsAndNumbers API.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}